An asymptotic lower bound on the number of polyominoes

-of $\lambda$ given the available values of $P(n)$.
-It is because the values $\frac{1}{A},T$, as constructed in the proof in Section \ref{sec:lower-bound}, are relatively large.
-However, we present another approach, which gives a conditional upper bound.
-The upper bound is valid when a conjecture is verified.
-The conjecture is Conjecture \ref{conj:decreasing}, but we present some related discussions first.

-While the proof that the limit of $\sqrt[n]{P(n)}$ is fairly straightforward by the supermultiplicativity of $P(n)$ in Lemma \ref{lem:supermulti}, another interesting asymptotic result takes a quite large effort. \begin{theorem*}[Madras \cite{madras1999pattern}] The limit of $P(n)/P(n-1)$ exists. \end{theorem*} The limit is obviously identical to Klarner's constant.
+We should note that proving Conjecture \ref{conj:increasing} is probably hard.
+While the proof that the limit of $\sqrt[n]{P(n)}$ exists is fairly straightforward by the supermultiplicativity of $P(n)$ in Lemma \ref{lem:supermulti}, another interesting asymptotic result, which is even weaker than Conjecture \ref{conj:increasing}, takes a quite large effort. \begin{theorem*}[Madras 1999 \cite{madras1999pattern}] The limit of $P(n)/P(n-1)$ as $n\to\infty$ exists. \end{theorem*} The limit is obviously identical to Klarner's constant.

-The available values of the sequence $P(n)$ suggests the following stronger claim on the ratio. \begin{conjecture} The sequence $P(n)/P(n-1)$ is increasing. \end{conjecture} The origin of Conjecture \ref{conj:increasing} is hard to trace, but a reference is the chapter about polyominoes in the book \cite{toth2017handbook}.